 D25 Gearless Shaft Drive: The D25 drive has the motor and speed reducer assembly directly mounted on the precision bearing for low-torque applications.
 The precision bearing eliminates the need for a submerged bearing, which is common with other gearless drives and some strip-liner drives.
 In these low-torque applications, the main gear-to-pinion reduction is not needed.

 Direct Shaft Drive: For light-duty applications, WesTech provides a drive unit that connects the center drive shaft directly to the output of the cycloidal speed reducer.

 Peripheral Drive: Rim drives travel along the periphery of a concrete tank and pivot the sludge collection system around the center support column.
 For large-diameter tanks, rim drives can provide both mechanical and cost advantages.

-WesTech offers precision bearings in its drive units, a better choice when compared to the primitive strip-liner bearings of other units.
+We offer precision bearings in our drive units, a better choice when compared to the primitive strip-liner bearings of other units.

-Exceptional Long Life and Load Capacities: Instead of applying the bearing load in four points on the bearing balls as with the old-style strip-lined bearings, the precision bearing utilizes a full band contact race with hardness equal to that of the strip liners.
-Calculated bearing life is at least five times that for strip liners of the same ball size and diameter.
-The need for splitting gears and housings is eliminated because of the superior service life.
+Exceptional Long Life and Load Capacities: Instead of applying the bearing load in four points on the bearing balls as with the old-style strip-lined bearings, the precision bearing uses a full-band contact race with hardness equal to that of the strip liners.
+Calculated bearing life is at least five times that of strip liners with the same ball size and diameter.
+The superior service life eliminates the need for splitting gears and housings.

 Even Load Distribution: The rotating turntable of the strip-liner can easily separate from its stationary base and cause a point load on one or two bearing balls.
 This separation can occur with the simple action of a skimmer riding over a scum box.
 The locked ring design of the precision bearing eliminates damaging point loads by equally transferring any unbalanced load to the entire group of bearing balls.